phorsley/DotApprove/_posts/2014-04-23-fca-regulation-of-social-media-what-should-we-expect.md

 If you would like to know more about how DotApprove could ensure the compliance of your social media activity, now and into the future, please contact us on
-{% include nowrap.html content='020 7562 2210' %} or complete the form below.
+{% include nowrap.html content='020 7562 2210' %}.
+We can show you how
-We can show you how DotApprove can streamline your approvals processes, ensure robust compliance procedures, and make all of your marketing more efficient.
+DotApprove can streamline your approvals processes, ensure robust compliance procedures, and make all of your marketing more efficient.

 <sup>1</sup> Financial Promotions using New Media – FSA, June 2010
 <sup>2</sup> Over 200 financial promotions withdrawn or amended by the FCA in